course-details-portlet

 Learning methods and activities

-Lectures, seminars, group work.
+Lectures, seminars, group work and individual study.
 Parts of the teaching will be session-based and take place at a museum.

 Compulsory assignments